 see his Battle Report

-From Torrington, CT, where he had been married in 1851, he enlisted on 23 May 1861, and was promoted to Major from Captain, Co.
-I, 1st Connecticut Heavy Artillery in June 1862.
-He did not muster at that rank, but was appointed Lieutenant Colonel of the 14th Infantry when it was organized at Hartford on August 23, 1862, less than one month before the battle of Antietam.
+In 1860 he was a 30 year old machinist in Torrington, CT.
+He enlisted on 23 May 1861, and was promoted to Major from Captain, Company I, First Connecticut Heavy Artillery in June 1862.
+He did not muster at that rank, but was appointed Lieutenant Colonel of the 14th Infantry when it was organized at Hartford on 23 August 1862, less than one month before the battle of Antietam.

-He was in command of the Regiment while Colonel Morris took command of the Brigade.
+He was in command of the Regiment in Maryland as senior officer; Colonel Morris in command of the Brigade.

 1 Page, Charles D., History of the Fourteenth Regiment, Connecticut Vol. Infantry, Meriden (CT): The Horton Printing Co., 1906, pg.
 20 [AotW citation 939]